Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/01-FASTQ-files_&_basic-QC.md

 multiqc .
 ```

-Copy to your home directory and open in a web-broswer:
+Copy to report to your LOCAL MACHINE in a new folder and open in a web-broswer:
 ```
-cp *multiqc* $HOME
+# make a directory and go into it (ON YOUR LOCAL MACHINE)
+mkdir rnaseq_wrksp/
+cd rnaseq_wrksp/

+# use secure copy (scp) to download the files to your local machine
+scp d41294d@discovery7.dartmouth.edu:/dartfs-hpc/scratch/omw/raw_data/fastqc_results/*multiqc. .
 ```

 You can find the MultiQC report run on the complete dataset across all samples in the dataset in the github repository, under `QC-reports`.
 Lets open it and explore our QC data.